telerik/winforms-docs/scheduler/reminders/load-reminders.md

 # Save/Load reminders

 ##

 __RadScheduler__ allows you to save and load the reminders set for appointments.
 Reminders are saved into an xml file format to a user provider file path or stream.
-To save the reminders for a given scheduler you should call the __SaveRemidners__ method of __RadScheduler__ and provide a path where the file should be saved:#_[C#]_
+To save the reminders for a given scheduler you should call the __SaveRemidners__ method of __RadScheduler__ and provide a path where the file should be saved:

 {{source=..\SamplesCS\Scheduler\Reminders\SaveLoadReminders.cs region=SaveReminders}}